lst627/CLIP-Embeds/README.md

 For LLM2CLIP: Use `open_clip/src/eval_llm2clip.sh`.

+The additional questions for converted MMVP/MMVP-VLM are attached in `additional_questions`.
+Please place them in your folder containing MMVP and MMVP-VLM data, respectively.

 ## Evaluation on Other Benchmarks

 The code is based on [t2v_metrics](https://github.com/linzhiqiu/t2v_metrics).
 We add new datasets and new models for our experiments.
 Please follow their instruction on environment installation, and then use `t2v_metrics/eval.sh`.